dreamcatcher-tech/network/Inbox/2024-05-15 2224 spec seed technology.md

 Our next major adjustment / adaptation, is when the big models release data management / record management systems.
 We should map out the developments in the AI space that will be cause for concern for us.

 So is this yet again another intermediary step ?
 However the internet has gone thru many intermediate phases, all of which have been wildly profitable, none of which are the end state.

+Seed tech is something that gets incredibly better when new models come.
+It provides a way to upgrade an application automatically when a new model comes on the scene.

+The more we can have operations that instantly are better as more powerful models are released, we will benefit the most, the fastest.
+Focusing on how the apps are made, financed, deployed, upgraded - this seems a good area.